-Windows: Alt; Unix: Meta; Mac OS X: Command, when map-command-as-meta-key produces #t
+Windows: Alt; Unix: Meta; Mac OS: Command, when map-command-as-meta-key produces #t

 All platforms: Caps Lock

 If a particular modifier is not mentioned in a state string, it matches states whether that modifier is pressed or not pressed.
 A ~ preceding a modifier makes the string match only states where the corresponding modifier is not pressed.
-If the state string begins with :, then the string matches a state only if modifiers (other than Caps Lock) not mentioned in the string are not pressed.
+If the state string begins with :, then the string matches a state only if modifiers among Shift, Control, Option, Alt, Meta, and Command that are not mentioned in the string are not pressed.

 A key identifier can be either a character on the keyboard (e.g., a, 2, ?) or a special name.
 The special names are as follows:

 leftbuttondouble (button down for double-click)

 leftbuttonseq (all events from button down through button up)

 del (same as delete)

 colon (since : separates modifiers)